isomerpages/obs-oac/_resources/Learning Hub/Case Studies.md

 <p>Your experiences matter, and your insights can make a real difference.
 By sharing your stories, you contribute to a safer and more responsible outdoor adventure education community.</p>
-<p>Your anonymity is guaranteed, and your submissions will help others learn
+<p>We guarantee your anonymity.
+Your submissions will help others learn from
-from real-life incidents, near misses, and emergencies.
-Together, we can foster a culture of continuous improvement, where every experience shared is a lesson learned and a step towards a safer, more responsible OAE sector.</p>
+real-life incidents, near misses, and emergencies.
+Together, we can create a culture of continuous improvement.
+Every shared experience is a lesson and a step towards a safer, more responsible OAE sector.</p>
 <p>Your contribution matters. <a href="/contact-us/" rel="noopener noreferrer nofollow" target="_blank">Share </a>your story today.</p>